 I have heard that the federal government can collect on federal student loans forever.
 But I took out my student loans from a nongovernment private student loan lender.
 I have been in default for several years.
 Can the lender sue me forever, or is does it have a time limit to do so?

 The statute of limitations is a rule that sets a time limit within which a creditor may sue you for payment of a debt.
 The length of time that a creditor has to sue you on an unpaid debt varies from state to state.
 In some states, it's four years.
 In other states, it might be longer.
-To find out your state's statute of limitations for various types of debts, see Chart: Statutes of Limitations in All 50 States.
+To find out your state's statute of limitations for various types of debts, see Civil Statutes of Limitations.

 If you are trying to determine if a statute of limitation has run, you must know when the time period starts ticking.
 For most breach of contract actions, the limitation period starts running when the contract was first broken.
 That would be when you first stopped paying your student loan.
 (Learn more about the statute of limitations in collection actions.)